envytools/envytools/docs/hw/pm/ptherm.rst

 ============

 On modern hardware, the thermal dissipation of a GPU can be high-enough to damage itself.
-The role of PTHERM is to monitor the temperature nd react to overheating by warning the host through an IRQ and/or by automatically lowering the clocks of PGRAPH.
+The role of PTHERM is to monitor the temperature and react to overheating by warning the host through an IRQ and/or by automatically lowering the clocks of PGRAPH.